maxscheijen/maxscheijen.github.io/content/posts/git-bisect-to-find-bugs.md

 A --- good --- C --- unknown --- E
 ```

-However if the bug is still present in `C` and our tests fail, than we know for sure that the commits between `C` and `E` arent good.
+However if the bug is still present in `C` and our tests fail, than we know for sure that the commits between `C` and `E` aren't good.

 ```
 ---------------------------------